taskrabbit/sudojs/README.md

 ### Extras

-The `-x` debug version, `build/debug/sudo-x.js`, simply contains the 'modules' located in the `extras` directory that have been tested and documented.
-They do not belong in core but provide added functionality that some may find useful.
+The debug version, `build/debug/sudo.js`, contains the basic 'modules' as well as the others located in the `extras` directory that have been tested and documented.
+A basic build is also available (`sudo-basic`), this serves as an example of how to configure a custom build of
+`sudo.js` if desired.